 The average closing costs in Ontario range from 1.5% to 4% of the total purchase price.
 For example, closing costs on a $500,000 property would range from $7,500 to $20,000.

-It's not advised to become "house poor", which is what happens when homebuyers purchase a property and cannot afford anything else.
+It's not advised to become "house poor", which is what happens when homebuyers purchase a property then can’t afford anything else.
 Don't forget about the day-to-day costs of living in Canada.
-From groceries to gas to your morning coffee – expenses add up quickly!
-Make sure that you won't be stretching yourself thin with the mortgage.
+From groceries to gas to your morning coffee — expenses add up quickly!
+Make sure that you won't be stretching yourself too thin with your mortgage payments.

-If you are expecting a promotion or inheritance, you might want to wait until you have it.
-A lump sum of cash can help ensure that you have a larger down payment and ultimately can negotiate a lower interest rate.
+If you’re expecting a promotion or inheritance, you might want to hold off on your home search until you have it.
+A lump sum of cash can help ensure you have a larger down payment and ultimately can negotiate a lower interest rate.

-Some neighbourhood pockets are particularly expensive.
+Some neighbourhoods are more expensive than others.
 Considering moving outside of hot real estate pockets can save you thousands on a property, ultimately lowering your monthly payments.
-If you are willing to commute, being flexible on location can be a smart choice.
+If you’re willing to commute, being flexible on location can be a smart choice.

 What is my qualifying rate?

 Every bank has its own lending standards, but they all abide by federal laws.
 To ensure that you’re within federal lending guidelines, contact a mortgage broker or bank and ask your mortgage representative.
 The representative will be able to give you the qualifying rate for the lender at the time of your application.
 The rate provided to you can largely impact your monthly mortgage payments.

 Lenders really appreciate honesty about any extenuating circumstances you may have in your financial history, including missed payments or credit card debt.
 Remember, these matters don’t necessarily mean that you’re less able to pay back your mortgage.
 However, lenders want to ensure you’ll be able to handle the monthly payments and the home expenses for the entirety of the term.